whusym/whusym-p0/README.md

 # whusym-p0:  basic NLP in a distributed environment
 This is Yuanming (Jeremy) Shi's project 0 for Data Science Practicum (Sp 18) at the University of Georgia.
 This project is about basic word counts in a documents and calculate TF-IDF scores across different documents.
-Here are what different Python files are about:
+Project materials and instructions can be found [here](https://github.com/dsp-uga/sp18/tree/master/projects/p0).
+Here are what different Python files in my repo are about:

 * *subprojectA.py*: preprocessing (removing newline markers and empty str) and return top 40 words across all the documents in the /data folder.
 * *subprojectB.py*: remove stop words based on the results of subprojectA.